Asia | Central America | Colombia | Cuba | Global Financial Integrity | National Security | Americas | Win Without War | Joint Programs

 - Writing news briefs

-- Long term research including an independent project, if desired, supervised by the program director
+- Long term research including an independent project, if desired

-- Personally assisting the program director with his correspondence, travel arrangements, and event planning
+- Assisting the program director with his e-mail correspondence, travel arrangements and event planning

 Requirements: